Felling trees with Ash dieback

 Recently we were told by our good friend Bruce Richardson of Tilhill about a set of sessions running down South hosted by FISA and Euroforest.
 These sessions are about ash dieback and the implications of felling ash trees with signs and symptoms of ash dieback.

-This is such a topical and extremely important subject in terms of safety and potential implications – not only for the public in areas where ash trees are present, but also the cutters and people working in and around ash.
-We therefore jumped at the chance to attend.
+This is such a topical and extremely important subject in terms of safety and potential implications – not only for the public in areas where ash trees are present but also for the cutters and people working in and around ash.
+We, therefore, jumped at the chance to attend.

 - can we do the job in a different way